KUTlime/Installation-guide-for-Plex-Media-Server-on-Turris-Omnia/README.md

 apt-get autoclean
 ```

-Place it to some location, e.g., `/root/installUpdate.sh`.
+Place it in a suitable location, e.g., `/root/installUpdate.sh`.

 In the terminal, execute these commands: